1. MyAirForceBenefits is provided as a public service by the Army G1.

 6. Unauthorized attempts to upload information or change information on this service are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1987 and the National Information Infrastructure Protection Act.

-9. MyAirForceBenefits protects your information during transmission to our database using 128-bit encryption, using SSL technology.
+8. MyAirForceBenefits protects your information during transmission to our information system with 256-bit encryption using TLS cryptographic protocols.

 The return home from combat can often leave servicemembers feeling out of place with the most important people in their lives - their families.